CASE FILE #BLPD-1984-02-14-001

 OFFICIAL BRIEFING (FACT-BASED)

-Gary Plauché shot and killed Jeffrey Doucet on March 16, 1984, at Baton Rouge Metropolitan Airport as Doucet was being escorted by law enforcement to face trial for the kidnapping and sexual assault of Plauché's 11-year-old son, Joseph Boyce "Jody" Plauché.
-The incident occurred around 9:30 p.m. and was captured on camera by a local news crew, garnering significant media attention.
-Plauché, who claimed he acted out of a parent's instinct to protect his child, received a seven-year suspended sentence with five years' probation and 300 hours of community service, avoiding prison time.
-The case raised public debate regarding vigilante justice and parental rights, with Plauché asserting that any parent would have acted similarly under the circumstances.
+On March 16, 1984, Leon Gary Plauché fatally shot Jeffrey Doucet at Baton Rouge Metropolitan Airport as Doucet was being escorted by law enforcement to face trial for the kidnapping and sexual assault of Plauché's 11-year-old son, Joseph Boyce "Jody" Plauché.
+The incident occurred around 9:30 p.m. and was captured on camera by a local news crew.
+Plauché, who had been informed of Doucet's arrival by a WBRZ-TV employee, used a disguise to conceal his identity while waiting for the opportunity to confront Doucet.
+Following the shooting, Plauché received a seven-year suspended sentence, five years of probation, and 300 hours of community service, with no prison time served.
+He justified his actions by stating that any parent would have acted similarly under the circumstances.

 COMMUNITY INTELLIGENCE (THEORY-BASED)